Human Rights violations in Indian held Kashmir highlighted in Brussels

-ISLAMABAD, Oct 27 (APP):Embassy of Pakistan in Brussels organized a seminar entitled ”Resolving Kashmir issue: A flash Point in South –Asia”, The event was attended by people from all walks of life, from Pakistani Belgian and international community based in Brussels including several ambassadors, foreign journalists and academics.
+ISLAMABAD, Oct 27 (APP):Embassy of Pakistan in Brussels organized a seminar entitled ”Resolving Kashmir issue: A flash Point in South –Asia.”

+The event was attended by people from all walks of life, from Pakistani Belgian and international community based in Brussels including several ambassadors, foreign journalists and academics.

 The event was organized in connection with October 27, which was observed as Black Day for Kashmir, as it marks the beginning of grave human tragedy in Indian occupied Jammu & Kashmir (IoK) as in 1947 on this day, Indian occupation forces landed in Srinagar to occupy, subjugate, oppress, and terrorize innocent Kashmiri people.
 As the brutalities continue with impunity even today , Black Day was observed to express solidarity with the People of Kashmir.